aviaviavi/homepage/README.md

 Avi Press's personal website at https://avi.press

-This site is generated from org files.
+The site is written in .org format, and published as HTML via Emacs Org Mode.